 # Get the composer.lock file from main and check it out.

-git checkout --theirs main -- composer.lock
+git checkout --theirs -- composer.lock

 # Re-run your composer commands.